merkede/podcast-website/content/projects/jsmediation/index.md

 ### TL;DR

-TL;DR - I developed an R Shiny app that assists field engineers in choosing the best parts for repairs, whilst at the customers property, to enhance customer satisfaction.
+I developed an R Shiny app that assists field engineers in choosing the best parts for repairs, whilst at the customers property, to enhance customer satisfaction.
 The app presented at the highest 'Services & Logistics Management' meetings influenced business decisions on the procurement and installation of original parts, reducing repeat appointments and boosting customer NPS.

 **From a business perspective:**